 - Check if the customer used an after market “no flood” hose.
 This can sometimes

 stop the flow of water to the washer.

-- Make sure that wire harness connections from Inlet Valves (cold and hot), Drain
+- Make sure that wire harness connections from Inlet Valves (double and single),

-Pump, Pressure Switch, & CCU (PR6, DP2 & VCH7 cavities connectors) are not
+Drain Pump, Pressure Switch, & CCU (PR6, DP2, VCH7, and DI6 cavities connectors)

 - Check the continuity between the following components:

-A. Inlet valve connectors (cold and hot) to the CCU (VCH7 cavity)
+A. Inlet valve connectors (double and single)to the CCU (VCH7 and DI6 cavities)

 B. Drain Pump & CCU (DP2 cavity) connectors